 And I wondered, in that moment, if those weren’t the same thing – being remembered and being married.

 I think, sometimes, when a person gets married, they feel like they are saying goodbye to who they were and stepping into who they are becoming, a husband or a wife, which is true.
 But it’s also true that marriage – at its best and at its worst – is about remembering who you are.
 It’s not losing yourself, but finding yourself anew everyday.

 It might be assumed that people leave marriages because they’ve lost themselves.
 But I think people actually leave marriages because they’ve found themselves.
 They realize, at some point, their marriage is not serving who they know to be their best, truest self.

 And the same is true of people who stay in marriages for a lifetime.
 They stay because their marriage reminds them of who they really are at the deepest level; their marriage affirms their most authentic self.
 Like comedian, Pete Holmes, and his wife, Valerie, sometimes say to each other, “I see you in there.”

 As I stood up to leave with this knowing, I strangely didn’t feel alone on that mountain.
 Martin’s Tree had been there the whole time, waiting for me to become aware of it, inviting me to remember who I’ve always been.
 I felt like Moses on Mount Horeb – standing on holy ground.

 I tell you this story because I believe there’s usually something more going on below the surface.
 Often a tree is more than just a tree, and a marriage is more than just a marriage.
 And I firmly believe, below the surface, there’s so much more to you, too.

-If you need help discovering who you are below the surface, our Blossoming for Beginners Mini Course can help.
+If you need help discovering who you are below the surface, my Blossoming for Beginners Mini Course can help.
 Sign up here!